 View the reports for data loss prevention

-After you create your data loss prevention (DLP) policies, you'll want to verify that they're working as you intended and helping you to stay compliant.
-With the DLP reports in the Security & Compliance Center, you can quickly view:
+After you create your Microsoft Purview data loss prevention (DLP) policies, you'll want to verify that they're working as you intended and helping you to stay compliant.
+With the DLP reports in the Microsoft Purview compliance portal, you can quickly view:

 DLP policy matches This report shows the count of DLP policy matches over time.
 You can filter the report by date, location, policy, or action.
 You can use this report to: